 Each prospective electronic bidder shall be solely responsible to register to bid via Parity.
 Each qualified prospective electronic bidder shall be solely responsible to make necessary arrangements to access Parity for the purpose of submitting its bid in a timely manner and in compliance with the requirements of this Official Notice of Sale.
 Neither the Commonwealth nor Parity shall have any duty or obligation to undertake such registration to bid for any prospective bidder or to provide or assure such access to any qualified prospective bidder, and neither the Commonwealth nor Parity shall be responsible for a bidder's failure to register to bid or for proper operation of, or have any liability for any delays or interruptions of, or any damages caused by Parity.
-The Commonwealth is using Parity as a communication mechanism, and not as the Commonwealth's agent, to conduct the electronic bidding for the Series I Bonds.
+The Commonwealth is using Parity as a communication mechanism, and not as the Commonwealth's agent, to conduct the electronic bidding for the Bonds.
 The Commonwealth is not bound by any advice and determination of Parity to the effect that any particular bid complies with the terms of this Official Notice of Sale.
 All costs and expenses incurred by prospective bidders in connection with their registration and submission of bids via Parity are the sole responsibility of the bidders, and the Commonwealth is not responsible, directly or indirectly, for any such costs or expenses.
 To the extent that any instructions or directions set forth in Parity conflict with this Official Notice of Sale, the terms of this Official Notice of Sale shall control.
-If a prospective bidder encounters any difficulty in registering to bid or submitting, modifying or withdrawing a bid for the Series I Bonds, such bidder should telephone Parity's new issues desk at (212) 849-5021 and notify the Commonwealth's financial advisor, Public Financial Management, Inc. by telephone at (617) 330-6914.
+If a prospective bidder encounters any difficulty in registering to bid or submitting, modifying or withdrawing a bid for either series of Bonds, such bidder should telephone Parity's new issues desk at (212) 849-5021 and notify the Commonwealth's financial advisor, Public Resources Advisory Group, by e-mail at mgooding@pragadvisors.com.

-Electronic bids must be submitted for the purchase of the Series I Bonds (all or none) via Parity by 10:30 a.m.
-(Boston, Massachusetts time) on November 30, 2016.
+Electronic bids must be submitted for the purchase of the applicable series of Bonds (all or none) via Parity by 10:00 a.m.
+(Boston, Massachusetts time) for the Series A Bonds and by 10:30 a.m.
+(Boston, Massachusetts time) for the Series B Bonds on December 20, 2016.
 Bids submitted after such time will not be deemed received via Parity for the purposes of this bidding process.
-Bids will be communicated electronically to the Commonwealth at 10:30 a.m.
-(Boston, Massachusetts time), on November 30, 2016.
-Prior to that time, an eligible prospective bidder may (i) input the proposed terms of its bid via Parity, (ii) modify the proposed terms of its bid, in which event the proposed terms as last modified will (unless the bid is withdrawn as described herein) constitute its bid for the Series I Bonds, or (iii) withdraw its proposed bid.
-Once the bids are communicated electronically via Parity to the Commonwealth, each bid will constitute an irrevocable offer to purchase the Series I Bonds on the terms therein provided.
+Bids will be communicated electronically to the Commonwealth at 10:00 a.m.
+(Boston, Massachusetts time) for the Series A Bonds and at 10:30 a.m.
+(Boston, Massachusetts time) for the Series B Bonds on December 20, 2016.
+Prior to the applicable time, an eligible prospective bidder may (i) input the proposed terms of its bid via Parity, (ii) modify the proposed terms of its bid, in which event the proposed terms as last modified will (unless the bid is withdrawn as described herein) constitute its bid for the applicable series of Bonds, or (iii) withdraw its proposed bid.
+Once the bids are communicated electronically via Parity to the Commonwealth, each bid will constitute an irrevocable offer to purchase the applicable series of Bonds on the terms therein provided.
 For purposes of the electronic bidding process, the time as maintained on Parity shall constitute the official time.
-For information purposes only, bidders are requested to state in their bids the true interest cost to the Commonwealth, as described under "Basis of Award" set forth below, represented by the rate or rates of interest and the bid price specified in their respective bids.